ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/cx_standards/consent.md

 <br>
 **Disclosure Consent: Non-Accredited Person Disclosure Notification**
 <br><br>
-The standards in this section outline requirements that apply when a disclosure consent is being sought to disclose data to a non-accredited person, which includes insight disclosure consents and trusted adviser disclosure consents.<br><br>These standards will feature where such a disclosure consent is being sought and may, as stated in any accompanying notes, also feature in CDR Receipts and Dashboards.
+The standards in this section outline requirements that apply when a disclosure consent is being sought to disclose data to a non-accredited person, which includes insight disclosure consents and trusted adviser disclosure consents.<br><br>These standards will feature where such a disclosure consent is being sought and **MAY**, as stated in any accompanying notes, also feature in CDR Receipts and Dashboards.
 <br><br>
 **Note:** The use of the term ‘data recipients’ to refer to accredited data recipients is consistent with the data standards nomenclature.
-Where these standards refer to ‘data recipient’, this should not be taken to mean a non-accredited person or trusted adviser.
+Where these standards refer to ‘data recipient’, this **SHOULD NOT** be taken to mean a non-accredited person or trusted adviser.

 |Area|CX Standard|
 |-------------------|------------------------------|